sgandem/Project-1-Elk-Stack-Project/README.md

 In 3-5 bullets, explain the steps of the ELK installation

 - SSH into the Jump-Box-Provisioner
-- Start and attach the ansible docker
+- Start and attach the Ansible docker
 - Created the playbook.yml in the /etc/ansible/roles directory
-- Ran the Playbook.yml in that same directory
+- Ran the playbook.yml in that same directory
 - Verified that the server is up by SSH into the ELK-VM

 The following screenshot displays the result of running docker ps after successfully configuring the ELK instance.